 FDA agreed to certain performance goals and other commitments as part of the BsUFA II goals letter.
-There were 27 performance goal categories that apply to the FY 2021 cohort for the BsUFA user fee program.
+There were 25 performance goal categories that apply to the FY 2022 cohort for the BsUFA user fee program.
 The workload associated with maintaining these performance goals has varied from year to year and has a substantial effect on finances.

-Preliminary data indicate that FDA has the potential to meet or exceed 16 of the 27 goals that apply to the FY 2021 cohort once these actions are completed.
-In FY 2021, FDA did not meet certain meeting management goals for BsUFA meetings.
-Several factors affected the ability to meet the meeting management goals, including a small number of meeting requests for certain meeting types, and a single missed goal resulted in a large percentage impact on performance.
-Other factors that affected the ability to meet the meeting management goals included an increasing resource-intensive meeting workload across user fee programs, which created a strain on the same set of key staff within relevant offices/divisions, and COVID-19-related work that required the shifting of staff resources.
+Preliminary data indicate that FDA has the potential to meet or exceed 17 of the 25 goals that apply to the FY 2022 cohort once these actions are completed.
+In FY 2022, FDA did not meet certain meeting management goals for BsUFA meetings.
+An increasing resource-intensive meeting workload across user fee programs strained the same set of key staff within relevant offices/divisions.

-Details on the program performance can be found in the FY 2021 BsUFA Performance Report, which is available at www.fda.gov.
+Details on the program performance can be found in the FY 2022 BsUFA Performance Report, which is available at www.fda.gov.